zuixjs/zuix-web-starter/source/content/page-editing-and-options/index.md

 ## Front matter data

+As shown in the example above, front matter data is enclosed in a block delimited by the sequence: `---`.
+Inside this block data can be specified in the form `<field_name>: <value>`, more specifically using the [YAML syntax](https://docs.fileformat.com/programming/yaml/).

+The following is a list of fields that can be used in the front matter.

 ### `layout`

-Different page layouts are available depending on the site template that is being used.
-The base `zuix-web-starter` template includes only one kind of page layout: `basic.liquid`.
+Sets the page layout to be used for the current content.
+Different page layouts are available depending on the starter template that is being used.
+The base `zuix-web-starter` includes only one kind of page layout:
+- `basic.liquid` <small>(the one used for this page)</small>

+To see layouts from other starter templates, referrer to the documentation included in the [online demos](/#creating_new_project) of each template.

 #### Adding a custom layout